How to get a hardware startup investor-ready

 A trusted manufacturing story is specific and pinned to numbers.
 It tends to contain:

 The through-line is credibility under pressure.
 An investor trusts a founder who can be pinned down — who answers "how do you know?" with a sourced figure rather than a hopeful one.
-The strongest version of this is a cost and manufacturing model an investor can open and interrogate for themselves.
+The strongest version of this is a cost and manufacturing model an investor can open and interrogate for themselves, the way a marine underwriter would have wanted to walk the deck rather than read the brochure.

 Prepare the hard part before you raise

 The deck is the easy part.
 The manufacturing plan and the unit economics are what diligence probes hardest, and they take longer to build credibly than a founder expects.
-Doing that work before you open a round turns the most dangerous part of diligence into a point of strength — you hand over a model instead of promising to "follow up with the numbers".
+Doing that work before you open a round turns the most dangerous part of diligence into a point of strength — you hand over a model instead of promising to "follow up with the numbers", which is the sentence that ends more hardware rounds than any other.

 Common questions